 Wear the right gear:

 Rule of thumb when choosing clothes to paddle in is to layer up.
-Synthetic fibres or natural fibres such as wool are best– avoid Cotton wherever possible, it might look cool but it has zero thermal properties.
+Synthetic fibres or natural fibres such as wool are best– avoid cotton wherever possible, it might look cool but it has zero thermal properties!

 Take extra gear in a dry bag:

-Along with taking a communication device bring along an extra layer of clothes.
+Along with taking a waterproof communication device bring along an extra layer of warm, dry clothes.
 Helpful if it’s colder than you expected and also for the off chance you end up in the drink.
 You might want to take a hat and gloves, these are small items that can be pocketed away if not needed but super helpful if you get cold.

 High energy snacks are also a great idea!
-Its crazy how quickly the body can fatigue if its not fuelled properly.
+Its crazy how quickly the body can fatigue if it's not fuelled properly.

 Know your limits: